 Are Walruses Territorial?

 Yes, walruses can be territorial.
 This is particularly seen in adult male walruses12 (source: National Geographic).
-Walruses are not the only territorial marine mammal – most pinnipeds are, too.
+Walruses are marine mammals and this is a trait seen among other marine mammals, including most pinnipeds.
 Walruses are typically territorial against potential competitors or intruders.

 Adult male walruses are also territorial during mating season.
 During this period, walruses are defensive over a specific small aquatic area, positioned around a herd of adult female walruses13 (source: I. Charrier, et al, Mammalian Biology, Vol. 76, Issue 5, pp.622-627, 2011).